Home makeovers: Photo by Alexandra Gorn on Unsplash

 3. Spruce Up the Soft Stuff

 Chances are, your sofa is more than just a comfy piece of furniture.
 It’s probably among the first things your guests notice when they enter your space.
 Play up the star of your living room by kitting it out in the colors and fabrics of your dreams.
 It can be as simple as changing the throw pillows to more interesting designs (or even just adding throw pillows to begin with) to as thorough as ordering new seat covers and cushioning.
 You can do the same with armchairs, chaises, and other soft furnishings.
 Want a new accent piece?
-Consider breaking up the living room into small nooks with creative seating arrangements such as a wicker armchair beside a table of easy reading books.
+Consider breaking up the living room into small nooks with creative seating arrangements such as a hammock or hanging chair beside a table of easy reading books.

 4. Jazz Up the Walls